 Frequently Asked Questions

-The majority of our families are Filipino, comprising 70% with close to 20% of mixed Filipino- foreign nationality.
+Most of our families are Filipino, comprising 70% with close to 20% of mixed Filipino- foreign nationality.
 Foreign families make up a little over 10% of our student population.

 The Dean of Students will accept and review all reports of bullying, including anonymous reports.

-School administrators will consider the ages and maturity of the students involved, the type of behaviors, the frequency and/or pattern of behaviors, the context in which the incident occurred, and other relevant circumstances.
+School administrators will consider the ages and maturity of the students concerned, the type of behaviors, the frequency and/or pattern of behaviors, the context in which the incident occurred, and other relevant circumstances.
 Consequences may range from positive behavioral interventions up to and including suspension, expulsion, and/or reports to law enforcement officials.

 For overall information about Everest Academy Manila Tuition and Fees, please download our School Fees and Tuition Table (250 KB PDF).

-We do accept transfers up to the beginning of the second semester provided the first semester has been completed in the previous school.
+Yes, we do accept transfers up to the beginning of the second semester provided the first semester has been completed in the previous school.

 The sibling discounts are available to families as follows: